numfocus/getting-started-with-open-source/open_source_stories.md

   - Yes!
 Most of the code generated for my thesis is open source.
 - **My Skills to Share:**
   - Python, markdown, Git

+**Tania Allard**
+- **About:**
+  - Research Software Engineering, PhD in Computational modelling, Open source, diversity, inclusion and data nerd
+  - I am massively interested in promoting and facilitating reproducible and replicable science, analysis workflows, and helping to maximise the research impact by developing robust, sustainable, and open software.
+I am also passionate about data readiness, accessibility, and curation.
+  - I love mentoring, teaching and build supportive and welcoming communities ✨